Wallisdown: Transport

-Wallisdown is served by Wilts & Dorset and Yellow Buses which provide services to Bournemouth and Poole.
+Wallisdown is served by Wilts & Dorset which provide services to Bournemouth and Poole.

 The main road running through the area (A3049) has for some years been overloaded with traffic and the area is blighted with congestion, particularly around the Wallisdown Roundabout.
 Dorset County Council has made three attempts in the last 20 years to build a relief road on a corridor of land reserved along the riverside behind Talbot Village to the Alderney roundabout, but has been unsuccessful, in part due to resident opposition to the scheme.
 Land is still reserved in various verges along Talbot Avenue and Wallisdown Road for dual carriageway upgrades.
 The Fern Barrow and Boundary Lane roundabouts have been built to accommodate this potential future upgrade, with the former being much too large for its purpose and the latter covered in red hatching where a second lane should run (near the university).
 There is, however, a 'pinch point' around Wallisdown Roundabout which would require a large (and costly) demolition programme that has made the scheme proposals financially unattractive.